PACE: A Large-Scale Dataset with Pose Annotations in Cluttered Environments: Related Works

-\paragraph{Instance-Level Pose Datasets} YCB-Video dataset~\cite{xiang2017posecnn} is a comprehensive resource for 6D object pose estimation, containing a large number of video frames with accurate pose annotations for 21 objects.
-LINEMOD-Occluded dataset~\cite{brachmann2014learning} offers a challenging setting for pose estimation with piled multiple objects in occluded scenes.
-NAVI dataset~\cite{jampani2023navi} presents casually captured images of objects with high-quality 3D scans and precise 2D-3D alignments for advanced 3D reconstruction tasks.
+YCB-Video dataset~\cite{xiang2017posecnn} is a comprehensive resource for 6D object pose estimation, containing a large number of video frames with accurate pose annotations for 21 objects.
+LINEMOD-Occluded~\cite{brachmann2014learning} offers a challenging setting for pose estimation with piled multiple objects in occluded scenes.
+NAVI dataset~\cite{jampani2023navi} presents casually captured images of objects with high-quality 3D scans and precise 2D-3D alignments for 3D reconstruction tasks.
+Recently, StereoObj-1M~\cite{liu2021stereobj} is proposed to address challenging cases such as object transparency, in addition to common challenges of occlusion and symmetry.